Hit enter after type your search item

 Python dictionary

-Accessing a specific element of dictionary example
+Accessing a specific element of a dictionary example

 By giving the key of an element in square brackets, you may access the specific element of a dictionary.
 See this example: